cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ## Step 7

 It's a good idea to label each step with a large numbered heading.
-This breaks up the text and makes it easier to read.
+This breaks up the text into smaller sections, making it easier to read and follow.
 Use the text editor toolbar to select the text of your heading and give it the "Heading 2" style.

 Enter the instructions for your step after the heading.
 Use concise, plain language to describe each step.
 If possible, try and write your guide while actually working through the steps yourself so you don't miss any details.